 1. Remove old paving

 Over time your driveway will begin to show signs of damage and distress.
 With the changing seasons and heavy use, given time, cracks, potholes, and fading are inevitable even with proper maintenance for any driveway.
 Hence why a driveway replacement is necessary.
 In some cases, you could potentially pave over the old driveway but more often than not it is more advisable to remove the old driveway and install new asphalt paving.
 To prepare for new paving you would first need to remove the old surface for a number of reasons.
 Removing old paving allows for a fresh foundation to be installed, as redoing the base will increase the durability of the newly installed asphalt driveway.
-Removing the old paving also saves on maintenance costs down the line because a completely new driveway will not need constant maintenance compared to an old driveway that was paved over.
+Removing the old paving also saves on maintenance costs down the line.
+This is because a completely new driveway will not need constant maintenance compared to an old driveway that was paved over.

 2. Remove tree roots

 Some homes may have well-established trees near or around their driveway that add a natural look to the front of their property.
 However, it may not be visible above ground but large trees could potentially have roots spanning underneath the driveway.
 Clear evidence that a tree has been planted too close to a driveway is the appearance of root cracks.
 They can appear as winding, raised linear bumps and can eventually open up to become larger cracks.
 If you have trees near your driveway, it is best to remove any roots that have grown underneath the driveway.
-To remove tree roots from your driveway removal of old paving will need to be completed first to fully see the extent of how far and deep the roots have penetrated the old driveway.
-In preparing your driveway for asphalt paving, you will need to remove all the roots in its direct vicinity to avoid future damage.
-Placing asphalt paving on top of tree roots will only result in a compromised driveway that will not last.

 3. Inspect the soil